codership/galera/Docs_tommi/python3/source/loadbalancing.rst

 .. index::
    single: Load balancing

-*Galera Cluster for MySQL* guarantees node consistency regardless of where and when the query is issued.
+*Galera Cluster* guarantees node consistency regardless of where and when the query is issued.
 In other words, you are free to choose a load-balancing approach that best suits your purposes.
 If you decide to place the load balancing mechanism